 DOC area for white and red wines in the Italian region Campania

-when, 700 BC, the Greeks colonized the island and planted their vineyards.
+when 700 BC, the Greeks settled the island and planted their vineyards.
 The Romans later called the island "Enia", which meant "land of wine".
-Wines from Ischia were prized as "Greco wine" as early as the 16th century for their hygienic and therapeutic effects.
+Wines from Ischia were prized as "Greco wine" as early as the 16th century for their hygienic and therapeutic effect.